tcartwright/tcdbtools/README.md

 * [Find-DBValue](/docs/Find-DBValue.md) : Scans a database for a value.
 Returns all tables and columns that contain that value, as well as the value itself.
 The scan is broken up into multiple threads.
 * [Test-DBReadOnlyRouting](/docs/Test-DBReadOnlyRouting.md) : Tests read only routing for an availability group, and returns whether or not the routing is valid.
 * [Find-DBColumnDataTypeDiscrepancies](/docs/Find-DBColumnDataTypeDiscrepancies.md) : Scans the database for columns in different tables that have the same names, but differ by data type.
 This is typically indicative of a design flaw.
+* [Invoke-DBScriptRunner](/docs/Invoke-DBScriptRunner.md) : Runs a query against one or more servers and databases.
+Captures the results and any messages.
+The execution of the script is multi threaded.

 ## Helper Functions